 You must add all the adventures and activities you plan to try on your trip when you buy it to ensure you are covered.
 You won’t be able to make changes after your policy is issued.

 Depending on the situation you find yourself in, there’s cover for:

-- evacuation if it’s urgent and medically necessary (by the most appropriate means including helicopter when necessary and available) and when agreed to by us;
+evacuation if it’s urgent and medically necessary (by the most appropriate means, including helicopter when necessary and available) and when agreed to by us;

 Who pays for medical treatment depends on what’s happened to you and the necessary treatment required.

-Travel insurance is not designed to cover everything, so take the time to read the terms, conditions, limits and exclusions in the Policy Document, particularly Sections 1 & 2 for medical and evacuation as well as the section specific exclusions and the General Exclusions, so there are no surprises if you do need to use it.
+Travel insurance is not designed to cover everything, so take the time to read the full description of cover in the policy wording so there are no surprises if you do need to use it.

 Here are a few of the things that aren’t covered:

-- trekking/hiking over 6000 metres on any plan.
+If you hike over 6000 metres, on any plan.

-- if you put yourself at risk by not following local advice, or if you go to a region where there is a Foreign Ministry of your Country of Residence, or government travel warning against travelling there.
+If you put yourself at risk by not following local advice, or if you go to a region where there is a Foreign Ministry of your Country of Residence, or government travel warning against travelling there.